So you want to travel the world and get paid to do it, huh?

 Being an author in the traditional sense is very difficult and time-consuming.
 We’re fortunate enough to live in an era where you can self-publish your book in a few days.

-eBooks are a great opportunity for some truly passive side-income.
+eBooks are an excellent opportunity for some truly passive side-income.
 Don’t expect to make a living off of it – that would require many dozens of eBooks.
 That’s just a full-time job.

 However, if you’re already writing about your experiences and the things you learned, you’re already 90% of the way there.
 You can stick a bunch of those articles together, wrap ’em up, and publish an eBook in a few hours.